mesolitica/malaysian-dataset/README.md

 ## How we gather dataset?

-1. For news, articles and subtitles, we use crawler, you can get the code from here, [Malaya/crawler](https://github.com/huseinzol05/Malaya/tree/master/misc/crawl).
-2. For Bahasa, mostly we use Google Translator, you can get the code from here, [Malaya/translator](https://github.com/huseinzol05/Malaya/tree/master/misc/translator).
+### Social media

-3. Using social media, we catch most of live data from Twitter, Facebook and Instagram using crawlers, So we just search using Elasticsearch query.
+1. We catch most of live data from Twitter, Facebook and Instagram using crawlers, So we just search using Elasticsearch query.

-4. For speech, we recorded using wired microphone attached to Macbook Air 2013 while read some random texts from bahasa wikipedia.
-5. We pay some linguists to supervised.
-6. Lexicon -> weak learning from translated -> confident learning -> 5 iterations from humans.
-7. LLM, such as ChatGPT.
+### EN-MS

+1. We use Google Translate.
+2. We use ChatGPT.

+### Semisupervised

+1. Supervised small samples and then trained a base model.
+2. Trained base model predict larger samples, retrain next student models on high confident labelled data.
+3. Repeat.

 ## Notes